 Savvy Seunghee continues her success with BA International Scholarship

-Seunghee (Angela) Lee is one of the first recipients of the Bachelor of Arts International Scholarship, which awards high achieving commencing graduate students from India, Sri Lanka, Japan, South Korea, Myanmar, Vietnam and Thailand up to 50% fee remission throughout their entire degree.
+Seunghee (Angela) Lee is one of the first recipients of the Bachelor of Arts International Scholarship, which awards high achieving commencing students from India, Sri Lanka, Japan, South Korea, Myanmar, Vietnam and Thailand up to 50% fee remission throughout their entire degree.

 The Bachelor of Arts International Scholarship is available to applicants from eligible countries for the Bachelor of Arts and does not require a separate application.
 Applicants must have their application submitted by 31 October with completed documentation submitted by 30 November.